Making an appointment

 - A mammogram only takes a few minutes

-- The whole appointment takes about twenty minutes
+- The whole appointment takes about fifteen minutes

 - A doctor’s referral is not necessary